First-principles predictions of band alignment in strained Si/Si1-xGex and Ge/Si1-xGex heterostructures

 where the subscript IF denotes the interface contribution extracted from an explicit periodic $A/B$ superlattice and corresponds to the macroscopic potential step associated with the interface dipole.\cite{VandeWalleMartin1987,Dandrea1992} In this work we apply SOC corrections only to the valence term and neglect an explicit $\Delta E_{c}^{\mathrm{SOC}}$, consistent with prior SiGe band-offset treatments in which SOC is needed to determine the valence-band maximum accurately, while conduction offsets are obtained from the relevant $X$- and $L$-valley positions and band-gap differences.\cite{VandeWalleMartin1987,VandeWalle1999}

 The lineup in Eq.~(\ref{eq:vif_def}) is extracted by computing the self-consistent local Kohn--Sham potential in a periodic heterostructure superlattice, planar-averaging along the growth direction $z$, and smoothing to remove atomic-scale oscillations.\cite{VandeWalleMartin1987,Baldereschi1988} All superlattices are oriented along the cubic [001] growth direction and constructed as coherent (001) Si/SiGe heterostructures with a $2\times 2$ in-plane repeat.
 A representative lineup cell contains 8 conventional cells of strained Si and 8 conventional cells of \SiGe\ (SQS) along $z$ (256 atoms per side, 512 atoms total), yielding two interfaces per periodic supercell.
 The lineup is taken as the difference between plateau values in bulk-like regions sufficiently far from the interfaces.
 We emphasize that no vacuum region is used: the periodic superlattice contains only coherent A/B interfaces and avoids surface dipoles and termination sensitivity inherent to vacuum-level alignment.
 Here, plateau selection refers to choosing the bulk-like averaging windows on each side of the interface from which the potential step is measured.
 In practice, we planar-average the local potential along $z$, smooth it with a periodic error-function kernel of width 2.0~\AA\ applied twice, and evaluate the plateau values from fixed bulk-like windows within each slab, away from the interfacial oscillations.
-Thickness convergence was checked by varying the number of conventional cells per side ($N=2,4,6,8,10,12$); the extracted $\VIF$ converges by $N=8$ within a typical tolerance of about 0.02 eV for representative compositions.
+By increasing the number of conventional cells per side from $N=2$ to $12$, the extracted $\VIF$ varies by only about 0.02~eV once $N \ge 8$, with similarly small changes observed in the other sampled compositions.
+To further quantify the numerical and configurational robustness of the extracted lineup, we use a smaller test system: a Si/\SiGe\ ($x=0.5$) superlattice with a $1\times1$ in-plane repeat and $N=4$ conventional cells per side (64 atoms).
+This reduced cell is inexpensive enough for systematic one-at-a-time tests, and it also enables the direct PBE/HSE comparison presented below, which would be prohibitive in the 512-atom production cells.
+In this cell, refining the $k$ mesh from $3\times3\times1$ to $4\times4\times1$ changes $\VIF$ by $-16.2$~meV, refining the real-space-grid spacing bound from 0.20 to 0.18~\AA\ changes it by $+12.9$~meV, and repeating the calculation with three independent Si/Ge site arrangements in the alloy slab changes it by only 7.8~meV in total (sample standard deviation 4.0~meV).

 We apply a valence-band SOC correction based on species-resolved Mulliken populations:\cite{Mulliken1955}